aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 $ kubectl run nginx1 --image=nginx
 $ kubectl annotate deploy nginx1 'downscaler/uptime=Mon-Fri 09:00-17:00 Asia/Kolkata'
 ```
+!!! note
-Note that the default grace period of 15 minutes applies to the new nginx deployment, i.e. if the current time is not within Mon-Fri 9-17 (Asia/Kolkata timezone), it will downscale not immediately, but after 15 minutes.
+    The default grace period of 15 minutes applies to the new nginx deployment, i.e. if the current time is not within Mon-Fri 9-17 (Asia/Kolkata timezone), it will downscale not immediately, but after 15 minutes.

 ![Kube-down-scaler for nginx](../images/kube-down-scaler.png)